cfgnunes/nautilus-scripts/README.md

 ## Installing

-To install in GNOME Files (Nautilus), Caja, Nemo, or Thunar, just run the following command in the terminal:
+To install, just run the following command in the terminal:

 ```sh
 bash install.sh